Written CairoVolt Warranty Delivery Within Egypt

 Galaxy S26 25W 28 min 85 min

-The conclusion is simple: a 45W power bank fully saturates the highest-charging phone of the two (S26 Ultra).
-Any extra wattage above 45W is electrically wasted on the phone.
+The conclusion is simple: the highest-charging phone of the two (S26 Ultra) tops out at 60W, so a power bank that delivers 60W fully saturates it.
+Any wattage above that is electrically wasted on the phone.
 If you paid an extra 4,000 EGP for a 165W power bank just for your phone, you overpaid.
 The question then: so why would 100W+ make sense at all?

 Reason 2: Multi-Device Charging — Where the Real Difference Appears

 Open any 45W power bank and plug in phone + laptop simultaneously — you'll notice something annoying: the power bank splits 45W between the two devices unevenly.
 The typical result: 30W for laptop, 15W for phone.
-The phone normally takes 30W, but gets half — meaning double charging time.
+The phone normally takes up to 40W, but gets far less — meaning double charging time.

 100W+ power banks solve this with Independent Port Power Allocation — each port gets its full wattage without competition.
-Our test with Anker Prime 165W with MacBook Air M3 + iPhone 17 Pro Max simultaneously:
+Based on Anker's published power-allocation tables, the Anker Prime 165W scenario with MacBook Air M3 + iPhone 17 Pro Max simultaneously looks like this:

 • 💻 MacBook Air M3: Full 65W on USB-C port #1 — charging at original adapter speed exactly.

-• 📱 iPhone 17 Pro Max: Full 30W on USB-C port #2 — max speed phone supports without throttling.
+• 📱 iPhone 17 Pro Max: Full 40W on USB-C port #2 — max speed phone supports without throttling.

-• ⌚ Apple Watch Series 10: 5W wireless via USB-A + MagSafe dongle.
+• ⌚ Apple Watch Series 10: 5W wireless via a USB-A Apple Watch magnetic charging dongle.

 Comparison with 45W power bank in the same scenario: 45W splits into 30W laptop + 15W phone = phone charges at half speed + laptop completes at only 90% efficiency.
 If you travel with laptop and phone together, the real-world savings reach a full hour.

-Reason 3: Recharging the Power Bank Itself — From 5 Hours to 35 Minutes
+Reason 3: Recharging the Power Bank Itself — From 6 Hours to About 2 Hours

-The difference no one talks about: 100W+ power banks recharge themselves 7-10× faster than ordinary 30W ones.
+The difference no one talks about: 100W+ power banks recharge themselves far faster than ordinary 18W ones.
 A 24,000mAh power bank at 18W input needs 5-6 hours to fill.
-The same capacity at 100W input needs only 35-50 minutes.
+The same capacity at 100W input needs only about 2 hours.

 Real scenario: you're on a break between two meetings, you have an hour free, the power bank is at 10%.
-With 100W input you'll leave with 80% charge.
-With 18W you'll only reach 25% — meaning one full phone charge instead of 4.
+With 100W input you'll leave with around 60% charge.
+With 18W you'll only reach 25% — meaning one full phone charge instead of 3.

 Capacity 18W Charger 65W Charger 100W Charger